All Episodes

 Well, I'm doing fine.

-I want to start talking about the borders and the economy and inflation and all of the things we want to talk about.
+And just very briefly, because I think most people have heard it, I want to start talking about the borders and the economy and inflation and all of the things we want to talk about.

-And it turned out to be the Secret Service agent who had caught somebody a couple of holes in advance and uh caught him by the fence, which protects the property.
+And it turned out to be the Secret Service agent who had caught somebody a couple of holes in advance and caught him by the fence, which protects the property.

 He was on the other side of the fence.